A TESTAMENT TO THE PAST

 Numbers of casualties

-An analysis by the Commission of this cemetery states that there are 354 Polish war graves made up of 339 Army, 4 Navy, 9 Air Force and 2 miscellaneous - 1 Polish nurse and 1 civilian.
+An analysis by the Commission of this cemetery states that there are 354 Polish war graves made up of 339 Army,

-(PRC) who are included in the British statistics and Lt-Col G K Langer also of the PRC who died on 30th March 1948.
+Excluded from the Polish casualties are 26 members of the Polish Resettlement Corps (PRC) who are included in the British statistics and Lt-Col G K Langer also of the PRC who died on 30th March 1948.
 (The CWGC regard deaths after 31st December 1947 as non-War casualties).

 Thus Wellshill cemetery contains 381 Polish graves - 50% of the war burials in Scotland.

-The earliest war casualty in the cemetery is that of pchor (Officer Cadet) Ulrych-Ulenski who died on 18th November 1940 and the last known is Lieutenant-Colonel Langer.
+The earliest war casualty in the cemetery is that of pchor (Officer Cadet) Ulrych-Uleński who died on 18th November 1940 and the last known is Lieutenant-Colonel Langer.

-Return to home page
+Return to index

-Researched and Prepared by Robert M Ostrycharz
+Researched and prepared by Robert M Ostrycharz

 © Copyright R M Ostrycharz 1998